SelimJB/shader-image-map-playground/readme.md

 ## Setup

 ### Extensions
--   Python v2023.6.1 -> provided the intallations for Pylance and Jupitar
+-   Python v2023.6.1 -> provided the installations for Pylance and Jupyter
 -   Python Image Preview

 ### Libs